-Another resident said.
+Another resident said,

 "I was a bit nervous at first, but now I am used to it and I like my neighbours who are also my friends.
-I like how work is only across the road.
-I also like that my mum can't nag me to tidy up all of the time now I am in my own flat'.

-In addition, Glan y Morfa house is a temporary step up / step down shared accommodation for people who have a physical disability.
-The people accessing the house may be homeless, or temporarily unable to return home due to planned adaptations being made to their existing home.
+I like how work is only who have a physical disability.
+The people accessing the house may be homeless, or accessing the house may be homeless, or temporarily unable to return home due to planned adaptations being made to their existing home.
 Whilst at the house, the individuals will be supported to improve their wellbeing and independence, so they are able to live as independently as possible when they have returned to their own or more permanent accommodation.
 This is a joint initiative between Social Services and Housing Services and commenced in February 2021.